mrdubya/bfps/README.md

 Note that PostScript is itself an interpreted language so performance of the interpreter will not be great.
-I have tried to design the code to be as performant yet still readable.
+I have tried to design the code to be performant yet still readable.
 There are some things that could be made quicker but it is most likely not worth it.
-Also the return jump stack array is regenerated on every push, and while PostScript is normally garbage collected a sufficiently active or long running program may encounter a PostScript `VMERROR` and stop.
+Also a new version of the return jump stack array is created on every push, and while PostScript is normally garbage collected a sufficiently active or long running program may encounter a PostScript `VMERROR` and stop.

 Implementation Constraints
 --------------------------